tellform/tellform/README.md

 ## Quickstart

-Before you start, make sure you have Redis installed and running at 127.0.0.1:6379 and MongoDB installed.
+Before you start, make sure you have:
+1. Redis installed and running at 127.0.0.1:6379
+2. MongoDB installed and running at 127.0.0.1:27017

 Also make sure to install DNS Masq or equivalent if running it locally on your computer (look at dns_masq_setup_osx for instructions on OSX)